 Each budget line item is accompanied by a detailed narrative explanation if appropriate.
-These explanations if necessary, includes calculations, references, and other metrics that show how the budgeted amounts are determined and the reasoning for the estimated amounts.
+These explanations, if necessary, includes calculations, references, and other metrics that show how the budgeted amounts are determined and the reasoning for the estimated amounts.
 During the course of budget approval, the reasoning behind the budget line items is discussed with the governing bodies.

-After the budget is consolidated and balanced, the area superintendent(s) of the charter school review the budget and accompanying notes before final approval; the final budget is then submitted to the board of directors for review and adoption.
+After the budget is consolidated and balanced, the area superintendent(s) of the charter school or designee and or if the schools does not have an area superintendent by principal or designees until there is an area superintendent is in place must review the budget and accompanying notes before final approval; the final budget is then submitted to the board of directors for review and adoption.
 Budget study sessions are often included on the budget calendar to allow discussion of various details.
 This helps ensure an understanding of underlying assumptions, allows questions to be addressed, and allows modifications to be made before the budget adoption meeting.